 - Abuse the community and you’ll end up with protests, boycotts and court cases

-- Abuse the law and you’ll end up getting caught, no matter how long it takes
+- Abuse the law and you’ll end up getting caught and punished, no matter how long it takes

 It’s tough to be profitable when you’re stuck with fleeing customers, disgruntled employees seeking escape, boycotts and court cases, and monetary penalties or prison time.

 One final reason to steer clear of free voice-over talent was mentioned by voice actor and audio producer Chris Mezzolesta.
 He pointed to the extraordinary feeling you get when you create something fantastic and watch it come to life with an equally fantastic voice-over talent, a creative partner that knows his or her job.
-Finding that kind of creative partnership with someone with no real stake in the game may provide less than stellar results in your final product.
+Finding that kind of creative partnership with someone with no real stake in the game may not even be possible.